Orava2/videolooper-raspbian/README.md

 Notes: Use sudo to run startvideo.sh.
 Requires omxplayer, pqiv, fbi and chromium.

+3: Added auxiliary script WegPageToImage whick can be used to take a screenshots of web pages.

 # Video Looper for Raspbian
 Automatically play and loop fullscreen videos on a Raspberry Pi 2 or 3.